-Table 18: Power supply LED descri otions
+Table 14: Power supply LED descriptions

-LED purpose Color Status Recommended action Power No light (LED is off) Power supply does not have incoming power and is not providing power to the device.
-Ensure that the power supply is firmly seated, the device has incoming power, both power cables are connected, and AC power switches are on.
+LED purpose Color Status Recommended action Power No light (LED is off) Ensure that the power supply is firmly seated, the device has incoming power, both power cables are connected, and AC power switches are on.
 Steady green Power supply has incoming power and is providing power to the device.
 No action required.
 Flashing green Power supply is about to fail.
 Replace the power supply.